Skip to main content

 Multiple Blocks

 Unless security assumptions are violated, there will be zero or one block per layer.
-Examples of security assumption violations are a large number (> 1/3) of miner weight colluding and equivocating, or a long-lived network partition (longer than an epoch) followed by a rejoin.
+Examples of security assumption violations are a large number (> 1/3) of smesher weight colluding and equivocating, or a long-lived network partition (longer than an epoch) followed by a rejoin.

 According to the Spacemesh protocol, only one block per layer may be considered canonical and only the transactions in that block may be included in the mesh.
 For more information on how this works in the protocol, see explorer-backend#92.